 Rule 36.
 All councillors shall be considered as members of each standing committee.
 The president of the council shall name those members of each committee, including its chair and vice-chair, who are authorized to vote on matters in the committee.
 All other members of each committee are not authorized to vote on such matters in the committee.
 A quorum of the committee shall be determined on the basis of voting members only.

-The role of each committee shall be to provide a forum for in-depth review and analysis of all city departments, boards, and agencies, and to provide a means for residents to address their concerns with regard to services provided by the city.
+The role of each committee shall be to provide a forum for in-depth review and analysis of all matters that come before city departments, boards, and agencies, and to provide a means for residents to address their concerns with regard to services provided by the city.